 Virginia is as connected to the military as any state in the country, and our map is rich with military history, from Yorktown, to Appomattox, to the Pentagon.
-With nearly 800,000 veterans residing in the Commonwealth, Virginia has one of the highest state populations of veterans in America.
+With about 700,000 veterans residing in the Commonwealth, Virginia has one of the highest state populations of veterans in America.
 We have a responsibility to support our men and women in uniform and our commitment continues when they return home.

 Our veterans deserve timely access to quality health care and the Department of Veterans Affairs (VA) must restore their trust.
 After discouraging revelations of issues at the VA- including data released that revealed unacceptable wait times at VA medical facilities in Virginia - I joined a bipartisan group of Senators to introduce The Veterans’ Access to Care through Choice, Accountability and Transparency Act of 2014, legislation to improve veterans’ access to health care and address serious problems facing the VA.
 The bill, which passed in 2014, allows veterans to see private doctors outside the VA system if they experience long wait times or live more than 40 miles from a VA facility for a two year period, provides the VA Secretary authority to immediately dismiss poorly performing administrators and employees who manipulated wait-time data, and helps the VA swiftly hire staff to decrease the scheduling backlog.
 I will continue to work to ensure that veterans receive timely access to quality healthcare.